• Latest

 13. Too Much Alcohol

 One of the main culprits of this feeling is alcohol.
-You’ve seen it before: someone has had too much to drink and ruins the party atmosphere.
+You’ve seen it before: someone has had too much to drink, ruining the party atmosphere.
 This can often make it difficult to enjoy yourself and cause you to wonder, “Why do I hate parties?”

-Excessive drinking can lead to various negative outcomes, from physical health problems like liver damage to mental health problems such as anxiety or depression.
-It also affects our social interactions; when someone has too much to drink, they may become overly aggressive or loud, making conversations more difficult and uncomfortable for everyone around them.
+Excessive drinking can lead to various negative outcomes, from physical health problems like liver damage to mental health problems like anxiety or depression.
+It also affects our social interactions; when someone drinks too much, they may become overly aggressive or loud, making conversations more difficult and uncomfortable for everyone around them.

 Conclusion